Understanding Your Financial Aid

 Work-study is part of the self-help portion of financial aid; students are encouraged but not required to work on-campus and, if interested in working, students must be proactive in applying for open positions.
 Whether federal or institutional, the award of work-study is not a guarantee of funds and it will not be deducted from your bill.
 Students who choose to work on-campus will receive a bi-weekly paycheck for wages earned.
 The Office of Financial Aid awards work-study; however, the Office of Human Resources handles all other aspects of student employment.

 We encourage all students to actively seek scholarships outside of HWS to supplement their financial aid award.
-Students are required to report any outside scholarships/awards to the Office of Financial Aid.
-These will be listed as an “External Grant” on your financial aid package.
-Federal regulations require these awards be used in determining eligibility for federally funded financial assistance.
+These will be listed as an “External Grant” on your financial aid award offer.

 APPLYING FOR FINANCIAL AID